 When people ask me, “Whom do you write for?”
 I answer, “The future.”...
 In 1966 I was the future—the 15-year-old kid reading Richard Christiansen's reviews of Hull House and Second City shows because I couldn't go to them.
 The specific words he wrote—or any critic writes—are less important than the cumulative excitement they generated over time, the sense of discovery they engendered, the standards of excellence they encouraged, and the way all these things have filtered down through the years.

-I submit that it is this mindset that helped Chicago nearly ten years ago become the theater capital of America, and can help build any artistic community when artists and critics come together to accept their partnership nurturing the art.
+I submit that it is this mindset that helped Chicago nearly ten years ago become the theatre capital of America, and can help build any artistic community when artists and critics come together to accept their partnership nurturing the art.
 And this is what makes the shrinking critical landscape feel so personally distressing.
 I fear losing grasp of this essential partnership.

 Artists will of course persevere.
 We will find ways to adapt to the new circumstances.
 We will find new ways to get creative in the Internet age and build new resources for visibility and outreach, or perhaps revisit some old ways (Neo-Futurist founder Greg Allen described to me this past June how they used to invite people in off the street to see their weekly “Too Much Light Makes The Baby Go Blind”—true on-the-ground guerrilla marketing).
 And I believe that the critical community will adapt as well, beyond just starting up more and more blogs.